Qualitative psychological research: Lincoln & Guba

 The work of Yvonna Lincoln and Egon Guba is an example of a contribution to the field of qualitative research.

 Types

 Conversation Analysis

 Conversation analysis is a type of qualitative research in the field of sociology.

 Discourse Analysis

 Discourse analysis is type of qualitative research in the field of sociolinguistics.

+Narrative Analysis

+Narrative analysis is a type of qualitative research in the social sciences.